 Coaching is an extremely important and rewarding experience.
 You have the opportunity as the coach to model mature, competitive behavior.
 You can emphasize important values like respect, teamwork, hard work, mental toughness, and competitiveness.

 If you would like to coach, please let us know when you register your player.
-We’d also encourage you to send an email to [email protected] and let us know in email as well.
+We’d also encourage you to send us an email.
 If you send an email, we’ll try to connect with you earlier than if you only indicate that you’re interested in coaching on the registration portal.

 Yes, coaches love help!
 It’s a lot of work to coach, and parent participation makes it much simpler.